 If you require prescriptions for regular and continuing treatment, it is not always necessary to see the doctor each time.
 Repeat prescriptions are computerised and the tear-off slip at the side will indicate the date your review is due.

-Give 2 full working days’ notice NOT INCLUDING THE WEEKEND OR BANK HOLIDAYS!.
+Give 2 full working days’ notice.
 Please DO NOT telephone.

 Full Repeat Prescription Procedure

 - Your GP will review your medication normally on an annual basis.
 You will find the date your medications are due for review on your repeat prescription slip.
 Please ensure that you attend, in order for your GP to continue to safely prescribe your medications.

 - Repeat prescriptions take 48 hours to process.
 This is 2 working days not including weekends or bank holidays

 - Please use the boxes provided just outside the surgery entrance.
 Boxes are emptied each morning and dealt with daily.
 Please do not hand over your prescription at the desk.

 - In addition, requests that are not a repeat prescription i.e. past medications, hospital letters or hospital prescriptions which are ticked non-urgent etc. will take up to 3-4 working days to process as the doctor needs to look at these and possibly the patient’s medical history).